OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ```

-If we plot this on the diagram (red-yellow-green), we have
+If we plot this on the diagram (red-yellow-green), we have:

 ![Plot](./img/rules.plot.png)

 ### Deep - supervised - machine learning

-The `Model` will replace the `rules` we had before.
+The `model` will replace the `rules` we had before.

 It will be able to make predictions like this: